 Food- Healthy food that will nourish your family and provide them with three meals a day plus snacks.

 Clothing- Everyone needs shoes, and appropriate clothes.
 If you live up north you will need a winter coat and snow boots.
 These can be purchased at thrift stores, yard sales as well as acquired from family members and friends (hand-me-downs).

-Big House with a bedroom for every kid- I have lived in big houses and small houses, I would be lying to say that I didn’t prefer my big house with lots of extra room.
+Large House with a bedroom for every child- I have lived in big houses and small houses, I would be lying to say that I didn’t prefer my big house with lots of extra room.
 But I didn’t prefer the extra cleaning and higher utility bills.

 Brand new clothes- It might be easier to run to the mall and pick out the latest styles for your family, but it is more expensive.
 Even the best deals at the mall cannot compare to regular thrift store and yard sale prices.

 Cable Television – Not a necessity.
 With so many options for streaming television, if you want to spend money on TV entertainment you can find a much better deal than cable.

 Cell Phones- I actually know people who live without cell phones, and they are normal.
 If you must have a cell phone for emergencies, buy a prepaid phone.